gabotronix/underpass/README.md

 By default, it requires authentication to be able to successfully connect.

-If you want to risk opening your server to the public, comment out the line in `sockd.conf` that's inside the `socks pass {}` directive:
+If you want to risk opening your SOCKS5 service to the public, comment out the line in `sockd.conf` that's inside the `socks pass {}` directive:
 ```
 #socksmethod: username
 ```